bufferapp/diggdigg/digg-digg/readme.txt

 4. Normal Bar with Small Buttons at Top

 == Changelog ==

+= Digg Digg v5.3.3 - 12/04/2013 =
+* Fixed: Critical issue with updating Digg Digg where the plugin would disappear completely.
+Sorry about that guys!

 = Digg Digg v5.3.2 - 12/04/2013 =
 * New: Added Pocket Publisher Button